Thousands of farm animals die in barn fires, and no one seems to care

 The problem is not just the size of modern barns, but their susceptibility to fires.

 Ontario's Agriculture Ministry reports that 40 per cent of barn fires in that province are related to electrical problems.

-Fecteau said the environment in barns is very harsh on electrical systems, causing the equipment to deteriorate and malfunction.
+Fecteau said the environment in barns is very damaging on electrical systems, and can cause the equipment to deteriorate and malfunction.

 "There are corrosive gases like ammonia [...] and hydrogen sulfide from animal waste.
 They have high humidity levels.
 There's a lot of dust."

-The coalition is now working with the government to try and increase the use of fire detection systems in barns in Canada.
+The coalition is now working with the government to try to increase the use of fire detection systems in barns in Canada.

 Fecteau said installing fire systems is expensive for farmers, but they also lead to lower insurance premiums.